add2cal/docs/src/api/events.md

 You can use the ProKey for further processing and several additional measures:

-* We automatically set up a landingpage you can use.
+* We automatically set up a landing page you can use.
 Its url would be `https://caldn.net/:prokey`.
 * In most cases, we auto-create an ics file for you.
 You can download it from `https://event.caldn.net/:prokey/event.ics`.
 Mind the specialties here:
   * We are not able to generate a file, if you are using dynamic dates like "today+4" (you can still use the link option for "ical" below);
   * We are not able to generate a file for RSVP forms - here, we generate them dynamically for each attendee and send personalized ones within the confirmation emails;